Why Meditate? And 5 Ways to Turn it into a Long-lasting Habit

 On the other side, I had a lot of good going for me.

-Despite all that, I was in a terrible situation.
+Despite all that, I was a terrible case.

 I was mindlessly scrolling on a subreddit related to psychotherapy.
 One of the comments mentioned how a user got out his own version of hell through meditation.

-My 23 years old self didn’t think meditation was something for a normal office-going crowd.
+My 23-year-old self didn’t think meditation was something for a normal office-going chap.
 And even if it was, it wasn’t there to get us out of anxiety around personal loss.

-I had doubts.
+I had doubts, clearly.
 At the back of my head, I could see how meditation would fail too, as everything else had failed.

 But I was willing to try it.